t-abtamene/Windows-Driver-Developer-Supplemental-Tools/codeql/windows-drivers/queries/PortedQueries/README.md

 #### scripts

-* clean.cmd is used for cleaning the build directory
-* run_all_tests.cmd is used for building the template with the snippet code, creating databases, and running codeql analysis
+* build_create_analyze.cmd is used for building the template with the snippet code, creating databases, and running codeql analysis.
+For test samples only.
+* analyze_test.cmd is used to perform analysis only on test samples.
+* analyze_wds.cmd is used to perform analysis only on WDS.
-* run_only_analysis.cmd is used to perform analysis only
+* analyze_inbox.cmd is used to perform analysis only on inbox drivers.

 ## Getting Started